Introduction

 as aerospace,

-automotive, commercial, electronics, industrial, irrigation,
+automotive, commercial, computers, electronics, industrial, irrigation,

-lawn and garden, lighting marine, medical, military, mining, railroad,
+lawn and garden, lighting, marine, medical, military, mining, railroad,

 transportation, etc.